-The GDC can look into serious concerns about the ability, health or behaviour of a dental professional that suggest the professional could cause significant harm to patients, colleagues or the general public, or undermine public confidence in the dental profession.
+The GDC can look into serious concerns about the ability, health or behaviour of a dental professional that suggest the professional could:

 Some common examples include serious or repeated mistakes in patient care, fraud, discrimination and any serious criminal offences or convictions.